-[6:112] Thus, we have permitted the enemies of every prophet, the devils from the human and the jinn to inspire in each other the fancy words (zukh’rufa al-qawli), in order to deceive.
-Had your Lord willed, they would not have done it.
-You shall disregard them and what they fabricate.
+[6:112] And thus that we have made an enemy for every prophet, the devils from the human and the jinn to inspire of them to other the fancy word (zukh’rufa al-qawli) in deception.
+And if your Lord had willed, they would not have done it.
+So you shall disregard them and what they fabricate.

-[6:113] This is so that the hearts of those who do not believe in the Hereafter listen to it, and accept it, and thus, they commit what they are committing.
+[6:113] And thus that inclines to it hearts of those who do not believe in the Hereafter, and that they please with it, and that they commit what they are committing.

-[46:9] Say: “I (Muhammad) am not different from the other messengers, and I do not know what will happen to me or to you.
-I just follow what is revealed to me, and I am but clear warner.”
+[46:9] Say: “I (Muhammad) am not an exception from the messengers, and I do not know what will will be done with me or with you.
+I just follow what is revealed to me, and I am not but a clarifying warner.”

-[6:51] And warn with this (Quran) to those who are aware that they will be gathered to their Lord; they do not have besides Him any protector nor an intercessor so that they may be righteous.
+[6:51] And you shall warn with this (Quran) to those who fear that they will be gathered to their Lord; it has not have for them other than Him any protector nor an intercessor that they may attain righteousness.